DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 If you’re not sure whether your qualifications meet the entry requirements for iQTS, you can apply for a statement of comparability from [UK ENIC](https://enic.org.uk/Qualifications/SOC/Default.aspx), the UK National Information Centre for global qualifications and skills.
 A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

-## Choosing your iQTS training provider

-iQTS is now offered by 14 training providers in X countries around the world, including X. You can train to teach children aged 5 to 11, or children aged 11 to 18 in the full range of [secondary school subjects taught in English schools](https://www.gov.uk/national-curriculum).

-All iQTS training providers are accredited by the UK government and must meet the same strict standards.
-However, they may vary in their approach to:

-* fees

-* placement schools and working while you train

-* application process and entry requirements

-### Fees
+## Fees

 Fees range from £7,950 to £9,950 for a one-year, full-time iQTS course.
 Check training provider websites for full details.

 Applicants for iQTS are not eligible for loans, bursaries or any other type of financial support from the UK government to help cover the costs of studying iQTS.

-To find out about scholarship opportunities, contact your chosen iQTS training providers.
+To find out about scholarship opportunities, contact your chosen iQTS training provider directly.

-### Placement schools and working while you train
+## Placement schools and working while you train

 iQTS is delivered by English training providers working in close partnership with schools outside the UK.
 These placement schools offer iQTS trainees practical experience and in-person mentoring.